 9. Do you only document certain types of families, like families with young kids?

 Not at all!
 I think all families of all shapes and sizes are unique and beautiful, and offer sessions for anyone.
 Single mothers, members of the LGBTQ community, families with children with disabilities, families with only fur-children, big extended families who love to all gather together in one home for a meal, and anyone else not mentioned here—all of you have moments that are special and should be captured so that you can remember them, and I’d love to be there to document them for you.

 10. Do you offer fully posed sessions?

 We will incorporate some guided portraits at the end of the session (and for family films, some Q&A time so I can make sure I have voice clips of each of your loved ones speaking).
 However, if you're looking for a fully posed session, there are many talented Jacksonville photographers that I'd encourage you to get in touch with instead, to make sure you get everything you want out of your session!

 11. Do you do sessions for special occasions?
 Vacations?
 Adoption days?
 Gotcha days for pets?

 Absolutely!
 We’ll talk about what you’re looking for during your Zoom consult, but if you have a special occasion coming up in your life that you know you’re going to want to remember forever, I’m all ears.
 The first day you’re bringing your newborn baby home from the hospital.
 The day you went to pick up your new puppy.
 The day you spent with your family member who has been recently diagnosed with a terminal illness.
 A birthday.
 A family reunion.
-The day you treated your dog to the best day of his life and fed him hamburgers and took him to his favorite park, because he’s going to be put down soon.
+The day you treated your elderly dog to the best day of his life and fed him hamburgers and took him to his favorite park, because you're going to have to say goodbye to him soon.
 The day you spent on vacation at the beach with your family.
 The happy and the sad—if you want to remember it, I can be there to capture it for you.